Understanding gravitationally induced decoherence parameters in neutrino oscillations using a microscopic quantum mechanical model: Decoherence model

-where here the specific form of $\hat{H}_{\cal E}$ and $\hat{H}_{\rm int}$ are inspired from the field theory model and $\hat{H}_{S}^{(C)}$ denotes a counter term of the form $\hat{H}_{S}^{(C)}= \sum_{i=1}^N \frac{\hbar g_i^2}{\omega_i^2} (\hat{H}_{S}^{(0)})^2$.
+where here the specific form of $\hat{H}_{\cal E}$ and $\hat{H}_{\rm int}$ are inspired from the field theory model as discussed above and $\hat{H}_{S}^{(C)}$ denotes a counter term of the form $\hat{H}_{S}^{(C)}= \sum_{i=1}^N \frac{\hbar g_i^2}{2\omega_i^2} (\hat{H}_{S}^{(0)})^2$.
 This counter term is needed as it will later remove the unphysical contribution of the Lamb shift contribution.
 It is included analogously to the treatment of the Caldeira-Leggett model \cite{Caldeira:1981rx}, see for instance \cite{Xu:2020lhc} and can be understood as a tiny, due to $g_i^2$, frequency dependent correction to the unitary evolution of the non-renormalised and thus the bare system's Hamiltonian $\hat{H}_{S}^{(0)}$.
-The environment serves as a toy model for gravitational waves that interact with the system under consideration.
-In later applications in the section \ref{sec:MicrosModelNeutrino}, the system is chosen as neutrinos.
-To resemble this, N independent harmonic oscillators with unit mass were chosen explaining the form of ${\cal H}_{\cal E}$.
-The lesson from the field theory models is that the interaction Hamiltonian, which includes the energy-momentum tensor and the metric, can be modeled by an interaction Hamiltonian operator, as shown in \cite{Xu:2020lhc} that involves a coupling between the system's Hamiltonian $\hat{H}_S$ and the position operator of the environmental degrees of freedom $\hat{q}_i$.
-The coupling constant $g_i$, which has dimension of inverse length, can in principle be different for each oscillator. \\ \\ Position and momentum operators of the oscillators in the environment fulfil the usual commutation relations:
+The inclusion of a counter term and the necessity of renormalisation also arise in similar field theoretical models, see for instance \cite{Fahn:2024fgc}.
+In that work the impact of renormalisation is analysed in the context of a field theoretical model and the differences to the renormalisation of the quantum mechanical toy model in the present work are discussed in detail. \\ In later applications in the Sec.~\ref{sec:MicrosModelNeutrino}, the system is chosen as neutrinos.
+The coupling constant $g_i$, which has dimension of inverse length, can in principle be different for each oscillator.
+Position and momentum operators of the oscillators in the environment fulfil the usual commutation relations:

 The entire Hilbert space is a tensor product of the system Hilbert space $\mathcal{H} = \mathcal{H}_S \otimes \mathcal{H}_{\cal E}$ where $\hat{H}_S$ and $\hat{H}_{\cal E}$ act trivially on ${\cal H}_{\cal E}$ and ${\cal H}_S$, respectively.
 Assuming that the interaction is small (i.e. $g_i$ small) compared to the evolution in the absence of coupling with the environment, a time-convolutionless (TCL) master equation truncated to second order in the coupling $g_i$ (see e.g. \cite{Breuer:2007juk,Fahn:2022zql}) provides a good approximation to the effective dynamics of the system, which is obtained after the degrees of freedom of the environment have been worked out.
 In the model discussed here, this master equation then assumes a simple form, since the interaction Hamiltonian $H_{\rm int}$ contains a time-independent system Hamiltonian $\hat{H}_S$: